ChristinaRaichel/Data_projects/README.md

 #3.
 Formatting twitter data and moving the formatted version to s3 bucket with airflow orchestration

 A twitter user's profile details from twitter are undergone ETL process using tweepy.
-The resulting data is moved to an s3 bucket using Airflow hosted on AWS ECS.
+The resulting data is moved to an s3 bucket using Airflow hosted on an AWS EC2 instance (t3.medium).